-The table below shows the 2016 and 2020 income eligibility guidelines along with the current percentage breakdowns by FPL.
-As an example, in 2016 a 2-person household whose gross monthly household income was \$1,200 would fall in the 9% of income category and would have a monthly CRP bill that is 9% of their gross monthly household income, or \$108 per month.
-During the term of this Plan, PGW will implement a CRP Pilot Program that alters the percentages set forth in Table 1, as described more fully in Appendix H.
+The table below shows the 2016 income eligibility guidelines along with the current percentage breakdowns by FPL.
+As an example, a 2-person household whose gross monthly household income was \$1,200 would fall in the 9% of income category and would have a monthly CRP bill that is 9% of their gross monthly household income, or \$108 per month.